Grey-Bound/.github/profile/README.md

-# GREYBOUND
+# GreyBound

 **Bitcoin Engineering & Research**

-GREYBOUND is a Bitcoin engineering and R&D company.
+GreyBound is a Bitcoin engineering and R&D company.

-We help Bitcoin companies build secure, reliable, and production-ready infrastructure.
-In parallel, we invest in research, open-source software, and long-term engineering assets that strengthen the Bitcoin ecosystem.
+We build secure, reliable, and production-ready Bitcoin infrastructure while investing in research, open-source software, and long-term engineering assets.

 ### Focus Areas